-A great thing about all the FPG Brom cards is that on the back there is a description of the work from Brom himself as well as a sketch version of the image that’s on the front, that is, with the exception of 4 of the 89 cards: The Affront, Skullberry’s, Underlord, and of course, Transfixed.
-The Affront is something worth talking about in another post, so let’s take a look at the back of Transfixed.
+The 1995 FPG (Frielander Publishing Group) Brom art cards are great because on the back there is a description of the work from Brom himself as well as a sketch version of the image that’s on the front with the exception of 4 of the 89 cards: The Affront, Skullberry’s, Underlord, and of course, Transfixed.
+The Affront is something worth talking about in another post, but let’s take a look at the back of Transfixed.

 Notice that this image isn’t an inked section of the front of the card, but rather it is a different sketch.
 This sketch made its way into Dragon 197’s short story “Ashes to Ashes”, and presumably is the character Lazra.

+The back image is either an inspiration for the front image or perhaps happens to be the same subject (I am for the latter).
 Any connection that might be made between the front and back images might be nothing more than a graphics error or just filler for the back if no inked sketch was available.
 This seems to be the case for Skullberry’s and Underlord, with Underlord (The City by the Silt Sea cover) having the dragon’s head from the Bedazzled work (Dragon 197 cover) on the back of the card (perhaps there is a connection though not that I can make at this time).
 On the Transfixed card however, the similarity between the two subjects is striking and easily connects the two images together.
-For this reason and its use in the 2004 history of Dark Sun, I consider the Brom image “Transfixed” to be a Dark Sun image and would still consider it so if only for the painting being exceptional and having a Dark Sun feel.